Generic selectors

 CHAPTER 2

-A minister is a witness of the marital covenant when he is part of the ceremony.
-As Paul said, “In the mouth of two or three witnesses every [all, without exception] matter shall be established” (2 Corinthians 13:1).
+An elder is a witness of the marital covenant when he is part of the ceremony.
+As Paul said, “By the mouth of two or three witnesses every [all; without exception] word shall be established.”
+(2 Cor.
+13:1).
 While God and Jesus Christ are certainly witnesses in heaven, human witnesses endorse the covenant on earth.

-Finally, a marital covenant does not technically require a minister to be legitimate; but, in addition to being witnesses, ministers also have legal authorization to record or register the marriage according to secular statutes.
-In this regard, a wedding by a minister would include both the marital covenant vows and the secular legal licensing or registration.
+Finally, a marital covenant does not technically require an elder to be legitimate; but, in addition to being witnesses, elders also have legal authorization to record or register the marriage according to secular statutes.
+In this regard, a wedding by an elder would include both the marital covenant vows and the secular legal licensing or registration.

 Justice of the Peace